Nazar-Pichak/django-app-practice/README.md

 # django-app-practice

-Exploring CRUD principles and implement functionality web pages
+Exploring CRUD principles and implement functionality into web pages